pyscript/docs/docs/user-guide/first-steps.md

 !!! warning

-    The `packages` setting used in the example configuration shown above is a **Pyodide-only feature** because MicroPython doesn't support code packaged on PyPI.
+    The `packages` setting used in the example configuration shown above is **for Pyodide** using PyPI.

+    When using MicroPython, and because MicroPython doesn't support code packaged on PyPI, you should use a valid URL to a _MicroPython friendly_ package.

     For more information please refer to the [packages section](configuration.md/#packages) of this user guide.

-    The `terminal` flag is currently a **Pyodide-only feature**, but this will change _very soon_ with a new version of MicroPython.

 !!! question